 Fire extinguishers can be used as portable equipment to put out small flames before firemen arrive.
 Fire extinguishers can be found at various locations, such as in buildings, factories, public transportation, and more.
 A location’s safety rules determine the types and numbers of extinguishers that are legally necessary.

-Depending on the type of fire extinguisher, there are six variants available.
+Depending on the type of fire extinguisher services, there are six variants available.
 They’re used for a variety of purposes.

 Cylinders of extinguishing agents are filled with compressed air, gas, or chemicals that release gas when activated.
 To use the extinguisher, the user must first remove the safety lock and then pull the trigger or handle.